-Third party settlement organizations (“TPSOs”) must report the gross amount paid in settlement to a payee with a Massachusetts address using Form 1099-K when the gross amount paid in settlement in a calendar year is $600 or greater and is subject to taxation under G.L. c.
+Third party settlement organizations (“TPSOs”) must report the gross amount paid in settlement to a payee with a Massachusetts address using a Form 1099-K, which can be either a Massachusetts Form M-1099-K or IRS Form 1099-K when the gross amount paid in settlement in a calendar year is $600 or greater and is subject to taxation under G.L. c.
 62, regardless of the number of transactions between the TPSO and the payee.
 Note that this reporting requirement differs from that imposed by the Internal Revenue Service (“IRS”), which requires that a TPSO file Form 1099-K with respect to a payee to whom the TPSO makes payments in settlement exceeding $20,000 and the number of transactions between the TPSO and the payee exceeds 200 in a calendar year.

 Third Party Settlement Organizations (TPSOs)

 The Massachusetts-specific Form 1099-K reporting requirements apply to third party settlement organizations, or TPSOs.
 A TPSO is a central organization with a contractual obligation to make payments in settlement to payees participating in a third party payment network.
 A third party payment network is an organization with which a substantial number of unrelated providers of goods and services have established an account, that has agreed to settle transactions between providers and purchasers using certain established mechanisms and standards, often for a fee, and which guarantees payment in settlement for such transactions.

 The Massachusetts Form 1099-K reporting requirements for merchant acquiring entities, which also report gross amounts paid in settlement to payees using Form 1099-K, remain unchanged.
 In general, merchant acquiring entities are banks or other organizations that have a contractual obligation with payees to make payments in settlement for payment card transactions.